ESA-eodashboards/eodashboard-narratives/APRSAF_ALOS-2_ideathon_Mangroves.md

 ###### Current limitations of mangrove monitoring:

-Conventional data collection still primarily depending on ground checks Secondary data rely on multispectral Open-Source imagery, often cloud-covered and inaccurate Map scale is limited to 1:25,000 due to scarce secondary data Difficulties when updating annual spatial data due to wide area
-Result: Mangrove Monitoring remains:

-LIMITED in temporal coverage
-FEATURELESS in detailed characteristics
-INACCESSIBLE for comprehensive analysis
-The integration of satellite data with ground-level observations enhances the accuracy of monitoring efforts.
-By combining satellite imagery with field surveys, experts can better understand the local factors influencing mangrove survival and coastal erosion.
-This combined approach supports more targeted and effective interventions to restore mangrove habitats and prevent further erosion.
-In conclusion, mangrove ecosystems are vital for combating coastal erosion, and satellite imagery plays a crucial role in monitoring their health and effectiveness.
-With the power of remote sensing technology, we can protect and restore mangrove forests, safeguard coastal communities, and mitigate the devastating impacts of climate change.
+Mangrove monitoring still relies heavily on ground surveys and cloud-prone open-source imagery, often limiting map detail to 1:25,000.
+Updating data annually is challenging over large areas, leaving monitoring efforts temporally sparse, structurally shallow, and difficult to access for comprehensive analysis.
+Integrating satellite imagery with field observations improves accuracy and insight, helping identify local drivers of mangrove loss and coastal erosion.
+This combined approach supports more effective restoration and protection strategies. **Mangroves are vital for coastal resilience**, and remote sensing provides a powerful way to monitor, protect, and restore these ecosystems in the face of climate change.

 ## Objectives
 * Primary Objective: Mapping the Multi-temporal analysis of mangrove gain/loss in Kuala Selat (Riau) and Pangpang Bay (East Java) using Logistic Model Tree (LMT).